kkiarie/orchard-bot-site/data/nlu.md

 - How can i intergrate the PA with my business
 - what are your feature
 - Are you a smart assistant
+- Well before that how does it work

 ## intent:request_contact
 - I need an assistant for my business